GeminiDRSoftware/DRAGONS/gempy/doc/mosaic/source/examples.rst

 This section provides working examples to exercise Mosaic and MosaicAD class and their functions.

-.. note:: print statements appearing in these examples employ Python 3 syntax.

 .. _mosad_array:

 Example 1: Create a mosaic using MosaicAD class.